SynthA1c: Towards Clinically Interpretable Patient Representations for Diabetes Risk Stratification: Results

-To further investigate this hypothesis, we computed the empirical Kullback-Leibler (KL) divergence between each of the test dataset distributions and the training dataset distribution with respect to the CDP features available in all our datasets: race, gender, age, BMI, and HbA1c.
-We assumed that our training outpatient dataset is drawn from an unknown distribution $\mathcal{Q}(\mathbf{x})$, and each of our test datasets---the \PMBB\text{ }outpatient, \PMBB\text{ }inpatient, and Iraqi Medical Center datasets---are separately drawn from unknown distributions $\mathcal{P}_{\text{Outpatient}}(\mathbf{x}), \mathcal{P}_{\text{Inpatient}}(\mathbf{x}), \mathcal{P}_{\text{Iraqi}}(\mathbf{x})$, respectively.
-Our results in Table \ref{table:kl} show that, as expected, both \PMBB-derived datasets share a more similar distribution to the \PMBB-derived outpatient training dataset when compared to the separate Iraqi dataset.
-This correlates with relative model performance in Tables \ref{table:syntha1c} and \ref{table:ood}.
-Interestingly, we also found that the KL divergence between the inpatient test set and training dataset was \textit{lower} than that between the outpatient test set and training dataset.
-This agrees with the lower RMSE metric reported on the inpatient dataset in Table \ref{table:ood} when compared to that on the outpatient dataset in Table \ref{table:syntha1c}.
+Interestingly, we found that this relationship did not ostensibly hold when considering the PMBB inpatient dataset; in fact, model predictive performance was \textit{inversely} correlated with global smoothness.
+This suggested that the PMBB inpatient and outpatient dataset distributions were more similar than initially predicted.
+To validate this hypothesis, we computed the Kullback-Leibler (KL) divergence between each of the test dataset distributions and the training dataset distribution with respect to the features available in all datasets: ethnicity, gender, age, BMI, and HbA1c.
+We assumed the PMBB-derived outpatient training dataset was sampled from a distribution $\mathcal{Q}$ and each of the PMBB outpatient test, PMBB inpatient, and Iraqi medical center datasets were sampled from $\mathcal{P}_{\text{Outpatient}}$, $\mathcal{P}_{\text{Inpatient}}$, and $\mathcal{P}_{\text{Iraqi}}$, respectively.
+The greatest KL divergence was between the Iraqi medical center and training dataset distributions, as expected ($D_{KL}[\mathcal{P}_{\text{Iraqi}} || \mathcal{Q}] = 31.2$).
+Despite the fact that our training set included outpatient data alone, we found the KL divergence between the inpatient test and training datasets ($D_{KL}[\mathcal{P}_{\text{Inpatient}} || \mathcal{Q}] = 0.227$) was lower than that between the outpatient test and training dataset ($D_{KL}[\mathcal{P}_{\text{Outpatient}} || \mathcal{Q}] = 1.84$).

-Qualitatively, our results could be explained by a greater degree of homogeneity within the inpatient population that is better captured by the features observed by the encoder model during training.
-Additional discussion is offered in Section \ref{section:addresults-ood}.
-Further work is warranted to validate the proposed utility of the proposed metric $\mathbb{M}$ across various tasks within the broader machine learning community, which is outside the scope of our discussion herein.